 Scott Sharp, Assistant General Manager/Baseball Operations

-Scott Sharp was named Assistant General Manager/Baseball Operations on January 5 of this year after serving two seasons as the Director of Player Development.
+Scott Sharp is in his second season as Assistant General Manager/Baseball Operations, being named to the position on January 5, 2015.
+He had previously served as the Director of Player Development during the 2013 and 2014 seasons.
 He joined the organization on September 28, 2006 as Assistant Director of Player Development and was promoted to Director of Minor League Operations on August 1, 2008.

 He joined the Royals after serving as an area scout for eight seasons with three Major League clubs.
 He was most recently with the Texas Rangers where he served as an area scout for two years and was responsible for North Carolina, South Carolina and Georgia.
 Prior to joining Texas, he was an area scout for Pittsburgh for two seasons (2003-04) and the Los Angeles Dodgers for four years (1999-2002).
 He was named the Dodgers' Scout of the Year in 2000.
 His first player signing was Eric Junge, who debuted with the Phillies in 2002.